codinguser/android_contact_picker/README.md

 ContactPicker is an Android library which allows you to easily integrate the above workflow in your application with minimal effort.
 It uses the new Fragments API introduced in the newer versions of Android.

+*This library is aimed at API level 7 and uses the new contact APIs introduced in Android 2.0*

 # Installation